Aditya-2146/LightGreenTheme/README.md

 # LightGreenTheme
 Green Light theme for vs code.
-Feel free to CONTRIBUTE 👍

 # How to use
 * refer to image2.png and follow the following steps: